michaelewens/Intangible-capital-stocks/site/figures/CODEX_REPORT.md

 ## Open issues, ranked by severity and implementation cost

 - **Severity High; implementation cost Low — S&P membership history is outdated.** The port retains the supplied membership history and reproduces the Stata multi-spell numbering bug.
 Post-coverage observations are artifacts of that bug, so these outputs cannot be represented as current S&P membership.
 Minimum fix: provide updated membership spells; correcting the expansion bug should be identified as a separate method change.
+- **Severity Medium; implementation cost Medium — Market-to-book reference is an older intermediate.** The stored market-to-book panel ends earlier than the supplied figure sample and stock panel.
+The report includes raw-ratio and same-historical-source replay differences, so the early-year discrepancies are not certified as harmless vintage noise.
+Minimum fix: supply the figure sample and stocks from the exact run that wrote dataForFigure8.dta, or a newer dataForFigure8.dta matching the supplied figure sample.
 - **Severity Medium; implementation cost Low — Upstream stock vintage and founding differences.** The existing stock builder uses current INDL Compustat, a current CPI series and gvkey-based founding years.
 Those inputs differ from the authors’ original run.
 No pipeline code was changed.
 Minimum fix: run these figure programs on identical vintage inputs before attributing discrepancies exclusively to the translation.
 - **Severity Medium; implementation cost Low — BEA equity support screen.** Current stocks contain EPW stocks only.
 The port uses common nonmissing G2/S2 support for the otherwise unplotted BEA-equity screen.
 Historical support mismatches and negative BEA stocks are reported below.
 Minimum fix for strict certification: provide current G and S alongside the EPW panel.
 - **Severity Low; implementation cost Low — Image-only ROE reference.** PNG marker centers are calibrated to inspected axes; estimated digitization uncertainty is about 0.0015 ROE.
 Minimum fix: obtain the authors’ collapsed ROE series for an exact comparison.